holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_the_art_of_abstraction/lesson_plan.md

     - What were some cool things we saw?
     - Do you like abstract art?
     - Abstract thinking is part of development.
 What does this mean?
+- Clean up
+    - Have students sign their favorite
+    - Put away pencils

 ## Resources